 Despite employing strategies to mitigate costs while in school, I borrowed $96,933.14 for tuition alone.

-Realizing that the popular Income Based Repayment (IBR) plan is a loser’s game and the Standard Repayment Plan would leave me without a life for 10 years, I had only two options:
+Realizing that the popular Income-Based Repayment (IBR) plan is a loser’s game and the Standard Repayment Plan would leave me without a life for 10 years, I had only two options:

 - Pay off my loans as quickly as I could

-- Or seek Public Service Loan Forgiveness (PSLF).
+- Seek Public Service Loan Forgiveness (PSLF).

 At the time, it was the clear choice to go the PSLF route since I calculated I would be paying about a fourth of what I borrowed over 10 years.
 It was a no brainer — or so I thought.

 The only things I needed to do was to: